segabl/pd2-sh-complements/README.md

 - Botnet
   - Removed hidden dodge chance bonus

-*Hacker has two instances of hidden passive dodge chance bonuses of 15% each, which makes it a bit too strong.*
+*Hacker has two instances of dodge chance bonuses of 15% each, which makes it a bit too strong.*
 *Removing one of those instances should make it more balanced.*

 ## General changes